 The CAA includes two college transfer programs: the Associate in Arts (AA) degree and the Associate in Science (AS) degree.

-For more detailed information about the CAA visit the following site:
+For more detailed information about the appeal process and the complete CAA, visit the following site

 The following is a list of the 16 UNC schools that participate in the Comprehensive Articulation Agreement.